grug/code-setup/README.md

 - It has a no BS interface.
 - Easy to export to SVG/PNG or to get a direct link to the diagram.
 - Live sharing at the touch of a button (also doesn't require logins).

+## Music

+Spotify for streaming service.

+Bose QC35II for headphones.